-Three Billboards follows Mildred Hayes (Frances McDormand), a divorced single-mother in the small one-stop town of Ebbing, still plagued with grief over the abduction, rape and murder of her teenaged daughter seven months prior.
+Three Billboards follows Mildred Hayes (Frances McDormand), a divorced single mother in the small one-stop town of Ebbing, still plagued with grief over the abduction, rape, and murder of her teenage daughter seven months prior.
 Furious with the apparent apathy of the local authorities in their handling of the investigation, Mildred decides to finally take action of her own, venting her anger in the form of three scandalizing billboards erected at the edge of town, messages directly targeted toward revered Sheriff, William Willoughby (Woody Harrelson), in order to finally see proper justice done.
-Following the inevitable media-coverage of such a project, the results of such actions earn Mildred and her family not only the ire of the local fuzz, but also the entire rural community; a challenge that Mildred is all too bitterly prepared to face.
+Following the inevitable media-coverage of such a project, the results of such actions earn Mildred and her family not only the ire of the local fuzz but also the entire rural community; a challenge that Mildred is all too bitterly prepared to face.

 If one thing can be said of McDonagh, his scripts are anything but predictable.
 In a premise that, on the surface, could be mistakenly viewed as the classic story of the lone figure challenging authority in the wake of personal tragedy, McDonagh negates and challenges any such cliches from the start.
 Whereas most stories of its type would place its efforts in seeking answers to such a traumatic experience as the murder, McDonagh prefers to direct focus toward the effect as opposed to the cause.
 Through arguably one of the best screenplays of the year, Three Billboards weaves a narrative of a solid gut-punch Southern rural drama, swimming in cutting social satire, all the while providing a truthful examination of human nature, anger and the ways in which people handle themselves in the face of powerless situations.